Linux Pipes Explained: 5 Practical Examples

 What Are Linux Pipes?

-In Linux, a pipe is a form of redirection that allows you to connect the output (stdout) of one command to the input (stdin) of another command.
-Pipes are represented by the vertical bar |
+In Linux, a pipe is a form of redirection that connects the output (stdout) of one command to the input (stdin) of another command.
+Pipes are represented by the vertical bar | symbol.

 Basic Syntax of Linux Pipes